iemviktor/py4noob2pro/notes/crash_course.md

 we can manually close but that is more bug prone (close too fast or never close)?? for line in file:
     print(line)
+when python reads data i interprets it as string you can convert it to int

+- readline() all lines
+- open() as whole
+- open() and for line in file
+file modes are r, w, a and r+ (read, write, append, rw)

+try
+except Exception
+else